owncloud-archive/documentation/user_manual/files/webgui/custom_groups.rst

 Here's how to use it.

 .. note::
+	Depending on your custom groups setting, configured by the ownCloud admin, custom groups may behave differently

-   	- creating or renaming a custom group using an existing display name will show an error.
+	- creating or renaming a custom group using an existing display name will show an error
-	- a config switch (checkbox) makes it possible to allow duplicates (defaults to "allow").
+	- a config switch in the ownCloud's admin settings (checkbox) makes it possible to allow multiple custom groups with the same name
+	- Custom group creation can be limited to the ownCloud **group admins**

 Creating Custom Groups
 ~~~~~~~~~~~~~~~~~~~~~~